ecmwf/anemoi-docs/docs/getting-started/package-descriptions.rst

 :ref:`anemoi-transform <anemoi-transform:index-page>` provides tools for
 consistent data transformations across training and inference workflows.
-This package includes common functionality, such as filters, that can be shared and reused acrossanemoi-datasets, anemoi-training, and anemoi-inference` to promote consistency and reduce duplication.
+This package includes common functionality, such as filters, that can be shared and reused across anemoi-datasets, anemoi-training, and anemoi-inference` to promote consistency and reduce duplication.

 ***********************